espada105/espada105/README.md

   <br>
   <i>
   II like to apply the latest technology to projects.
-I'm also interested in AI&aerospace
+I'm also interested in AI & AeroSpace
   </i>

   <h3>TeckStack</h3>